RealityETH/reality-eth-monorepo/packages/dapp/README.md

 Like other interactive protocols, this system relies on the blockchain being available.
 Users must be able to get transactions though to the blockchain to prevent incorrect answers from being accepted without challenge.

-Users and contracts relying on the system for accurate information should bear possible network unavailability in mind when setting their Step Delay parameter.
+Users and contracts relying on the system for accurate information should bear possible network unavailability in mind when setting their Timeout parameter.

 The system has been implemented with the goal of making it as cheap as practical to send answers that correct previous answers.
 The full answer history is not held in contract storage, so giving a new answer does not expand storage, which is a particularly expensive operation.
 Instead the contract stores only the hash of the latest answer in the history, combined with the hash of the previous answer in the history to establish an untamperable chain.
 Since the answer history is not held by the contract, it instead has to be supplied to the `claimWinnings` transaction at the end of the process.
 The result is that although posting a question and giving the first answer both cost around 100,000 gas, posting the subsequent answer can be done for around 50,000 gas, a little over twice the cost of a simple ETH send.